Battles in the Desert: Plot summary

 Carlos, convinced he was in love with Mariana, began to visit Jim's house as often as he could, hiding his emotions from Jim.
 One day, however, his emotions overcome him and he rushes out of school to see her.
 At Mariana's apartment, he confesses his love for her and Mariana gently reminds him of the impossibility of the situation but still gave him a kiss on the cheek.
 When Carlos returned to school, Jim caught on to the situation and told their teacher what happened.
-Despite Mariana claiming Carlos only came over to get his history textbook, the principal called Carlitos’ parents and told them everything.
+Despite Mariana claiming Carlos only came over to get his history textbook, the principal called Carlos's parents and told them everything.

-Carlitos’ parents began to believe that Carlitos was mentally unstable, and took him to confess at a church, and then to a psychiatrist.
-One woman claimed he was mentally deficient and had an Oedipal problem, the psychiatrist argued that he was abnormally smart, so smart that by the age of 15 he would become a “total idiot”, and that his behavior was due to lack of affection.
-Carlitos was angered that they couldn't come to a consensus before diagnosing him.
+Carlos's parents began to believe that Carlos was mentally unstable, and took him to confess at a church, and then to a psychiatrist.
+One woman claimed he was mentally deficient and had an Oedipal problem, the psychiatrist argued that he was abnormally smart, so smart that by the age of 15 he would become a "total idiot", and that his behavior was due to lack of affection.
+Carlos was angered that they couldn't come to a consensus before diagnosing him.

-As time went on Carlitos’ brother Hector - an outspoken right-wing political activist - got into similar trouble, he was caught sexually abusing maids, beating up their sister's boyfriend, and doing drugs, but Carlitos remained the “black sheep” of the family.
+As time went on Carlos's brother Héctor – an outspoken right-wing political activist – got into similar trouble, he was caught sexually abusing maids, beating up their sister's boyfriend, and doing drugs, but Carlos remained the “black sheep” of the family.

-After some time and a change in schools, Carlitos encounters Rosales on a bus.
+After some time and a change in schools, Carlos encounters Rosales on a bus.
 After chasing him down, Rosales agrees to speak with him over lunch.
 He reveals that Mariana had allegedly killed herself after the events of the past year, and that Jim no longer attended their school.
-Carlitos, refusing to accept what Rosales said as fact, rushed down to Mariana's apartment to try and talk to her.
-The doorman claimed to have no recollection of Mariana or Jim, and when Carlitos went to ask the owner, he told him to mind his own business.
+Carlos, refusing to accept what Rosales said as fact, rushed down to Mariana's apartment to try and talk to her.
+The doorman claimed to have no recollection of Mariana or Jim, and when Carlos went to ask the owner, he told him to mind his own business.

-The story ends with Carlitos reflecting on the fragile nature of history, and how even though he was sure everything happened, it was all gone.
+The story ends with Carlos reflecting on the fragile nature of history, and how even though he was sure everything happened, it was all gone.